Don Lane (politician): Defection to the National Party

-Lane was faced with the choice of losing his cabinet status and having to sit in opposition with the Nationals having a Minority Government vs joining the Nationals and retaining his portfolio.
-Brian Austin suggested they joined the National Party, which they did, to much public uproar.
+Lane was faced with the choice of losing his cabinet seat and having to sit in opposition with the Nationals having a Minority Government vs joining the Nationals and retaining his portfolio.
+Brian Austin suggested they join the National Party, which they did, to much public uproar.
 In the end two thirds of the Merthyr Liberal Party branch joined the National Party in support of Lane.
-Bill Knox then defeated White to reclaim leadership of the Liberal Party, after 83 days, White’s leadership of the party was over.
-Don Lane and Brian Austin defection to the Nationals soon after the election, left the Liberals with only six members in the parliament of 89 members.
+Bill Knox then defeated White to reclaim leadership of the Liberal Party, after 83 days, White's leadership of the party was over.
+This left the Liberals with only six members in the parliament of 89 members.
 The two defectors gave Bjelke-Petersen's Nationals an outright majority, allowing him to form government in his own right.

-Lane and Austin by defecting to the National’s and retaining their status as Cabinet Ministers, became the only two Brisbane based Ministers in Cabinet, making them the most influential Brisbane MPs.
+In return for defecting to the Nationals, Lane and Austin retained their cabinet posts, becoming the only two Brisbane based ministers and hence the most influential MPs from the capital.

+Ahead of the 1986 state election, Lane led efforts to make Queensland's already severe malapportionment even more so, making a vote in the state's rural west worth double that of a vote in Brisbane.
+The Nationals won a crushing victory at that election, securing an outright majority for the only time at any level in Australia.
+Lane himself narrowly retained Merthyr after his replacement as Liberal candidate, Santo Santoro, just barely missed finishing second on the first count; had 30 more Australian Democrats voters preferenced Santoro over the Labor candidate, Santoro would have overtaken Labor for second place and defeated Lane on Labor preferences.

-Start of the Fitzgerald Inquiry
+Fitzgerald Inquiry

 In late 1986, two journalists, the ABC's Chris Masters and The Courier-Mail's Phil Dickie, independently began investigating the extent of police and political corruption in Queensland and its links to the National Party state government.
 Dickie's reports, alleging the apparent immunity from prosecution enjoyed by a group of illegal brothel operators, began appearing in early 1987; Masters' explosive Four Corners investigative report on police corruption entitled The Moonlight State aired on 11 May 1987.
-Within a week, Acting Premier Gunn decided to initiate a wide-ranging Commission of Inquiry into police corruption, despite opposition from Bjelke-Petersen.
+Within a week, Deputy Premier and Police Minister Bill Gunn, who was serving as acting premier while Bjelke-Petersen was campaigning for Prime Minister, decided to initiate a wide-ranging Commission of Inquiry into police corruption, despite opposition from Bjelke-Petersen.
 Gunn selected former Federal Court judge Tony Fitzgerald as its head.
 By late June, the terms of inquiry of what became known as the Fitzgerald Inquiry had been widened from members of the force to include "any other persons" with whom police might have been engaged in misconduct since 1977.

-Joh for Canberra campaign

-On 27 May 1987, Prime Minister Hawke called a federal election for 11 July, catching Bjelke-Petersen unprepared.
-The Premier had flown to the United States two days earlier and had not yet nominated for a federal seat; on 3 June he abandoned his ambitions to become prime minister and resumed his position in the Queensland government.
-The announcement came too late for the non-Labor forces, as Bjelke-Petersen had pressured the federal Nationals to pull out of the Coalition.
-Due to a number of three-cornered contests, Labor won a sweeping victory.